Green-Conscious Copywriting

 Copywriting that falls into the many traps and loopholes of greenwashing due to knowledge and skills gaps on how to communicate green claims.

-The use of traditional copywriting tactics moves you away from the mission and values for which your company stands.
+The use of traditional copywriting tactics that move you away from the very mission and values your company stands for

 Zero-waste stores promoting hyper-consumeristic behavior with flash sales, Black Friday, and buy 3, get 1 free promos.